Skip to main content

 Eliminate Fees

 Fees could also slow your ability to set money aside, so try to avoid them where possible.
-For your finances, here are some tips:
+Here are some tips:

 • Open a bank account at an institution with a large ATM network or one that reimburses out-of-network ATM fees.

-• Avoid overdraft fees by signing up for overdraft protection!
+• Avoid overdraft fees by signing up for overdraft protection by linking another deposit account or line of credit.

-• Also, if you have credit card balances, setting up automatic payments could help you avoid late payment fees.
+• Set up automatic payments for your credit cards and bills to help you avoid late payment fees.

 There are a lot of other fees to look out for too—from food delivery to online shipping.
 Try to live in a fee-free zone!